PetrKryslUCSD/FinEtoolsDeforLinear.jl/docs/src/tutorials/unit_cube_modes_tut.md

 @async run(`"paraview.exe" $File`);
 ```

 Finally  we export the model to Abaqus.
-Note that we specify the mass density (necessary for dynamics).
+Note that we specify the mass
+density property (necessary for dynamics).

 ```julia
 AE = AbaqusExporter("unit_cube_modes_h20");